TerriaJS/workshops/foss4g-hobart-2024/catalogs-and-datasets.md

 A catalog is a hierarchical tree structure that defines the datasets (catalog items) that are displayed on the map.
 Each node in the tree represents a catalog item or a group of catalog items.
 The catalog is defined in a JSON file, which is loaded by the application when it starts up.

-In this workshop, we will be creating a catalog for our map.
-We will define the catalog items that we want to display on the map and group them together in a logical way.

 ## Catalog Items

 A catalog item is a collection of data that can be displayed on the map.
 In TerriaJS, catalog items can be of different types, such as GeoJSON, WMS, or CSV.
 Each catalog item has a set of properties that define how it is displayed on the map.

 Please refer to the docs for more information on [catalog items](https://docs.terria.io/guide/connecting-to-data/catalog-items).

-In this workshop, we will be adding catalog items to our catalog.
-We will define the properties of each catalog item, such as its name, description, and style.

 ## Catalog basics